Automattic/crowdsignal-plugin/readme.txt

-=== Crowdsignal Polls & Ratings ===
+=== Crowdsignal Dashboard - Polls, Surveys & more ===
-Contributors: eoigal, mdawaffe, donncha, johnny5, panosktn, ice9js, cgastrell
+Contributors: donncha, ice9js, cgastrell, digitalwaveride, jcheringer
 Tags: crowdsignal, polls, poll, polldaddy, wppolls, vote, polling, surveys, rate, rating, ratings Requires at least: 5.5
 Requires PHP: 5.6
 Tested up to: 5.7.1
-Stable tag: 3.0.2
+Stable tag: 3.0.3

-Create and manage Crowdsignal polls and ratings from within WordPress.

 == Description ==

-The Crowdsignal Polls and Ratings plugin allows you to create and manage polls and ratings from within your WordPress dashboard.
-You can create polls, choose from 20 different styles for your polls, and view all results for your polls as they come in.
-All Crowdsignal polls are fully customizable, you can set a close date for your poll, create multiple choice polls, choose whether to display the results or keep them private.
-You can also create your own custom style for your poll.
-You can even embed the polls you create on other websites.
-You can collect unlimited votes and create unlimited polls.
-The new ratings menu allows you to embed ratings into your posts, pages or comments.
-The rating editor allows you to fully customize your rating.
-You can also avail of the 'Top Rated' widget that will allow you to place the widget in your sidebar.
-This widget will show you the top rated posts, pages and comments today, this week and this month.
+The Crowdsignal Dashboard plugin allows you to create and manage polls, surveys, quizzes, and ratings from within your WordPress admin.
+See all your projects in one place, be they surveys, quizzes and polls made on Crowdsignal.com or any of our poll and survey blocks using our Crowdsignal Forms plugin.
+With just one click view all results for your responses as they come in to analyze responses in real time and export your results everywhere!

-=== And there's another plugin! ===
+=== The Block Editor ===
-Are you a fan of the new block editor for WordPress?
-Our other plugin, [Crowdsignal Forms](https://wordpress.org/plugins/crowdsignal-forms/) provides a number of good looking blocks for your site.
-Of course there is a poll block and it's even easier to use than the poll embed here.
-Collect the positive vibes of a round of applause through our applause block, or see who will give your blog post a thumbs up with the vote block.
-There are even some blocks like the NPS block that are only available in this plugin.
-To get the most out of Crowdsignal you should install the Crowdsignal Forms plugin and this plugin because they do different jobs.

-Crowdsignal Polls is currently available in the following languages:

-* Arabic
-* Bosnian
-* Bulgarian
-* Chinese (Taiwan)
-* Croatian
-* Czech
-* Danish
-* Dutch
-* Finnish
-* French (Canada)
-* French (France)
-* French (Switzerland)
-* Galician
-* German
-* Greek (Polytonic)
-* Hebrew
-* Hungarian
-* Indonesian
-* Irish
-* Italian
-* Korean
-* Lithuanian
-* Malay
-* Norwegian
-* Norwegian (Nynorsk)
-* Persian
-* Polish
-* Portuguese (Brazil)
-* Portuguese (Portugal)
-* Romanian
-* Russian
-* Serbian
-* Slovak
-* Spanish (Puerto Rico)
-* Spanish (Spain)
-* Swedish
-* Uighur
+Are you using the new block editor for WordPress?
+Our other plugin, Crowdsignal Forms provides a number of blocks for your post editor that allow you to gather actionable feedback from your audience:
+* Poll: Create polls and get your audience’s opinion.
+* Survey Embed: Create surveys in minutes with 14 question types and embed them into your page.
+* Feedback Button: A floating and always visible button that allows your audience to share feedback anytime.
+* Measure NPS: Calculate your Net Promoter Score!
+Collect feedback and track customer satisfaction over time.
+* Voting: Allow your audience to rate your work or express their opinion.
+* Applause: Let your audience cheer with a big round of applause.

+Learn more about the Crowdsignal Forms plugin [here](https://wordpress.org/plugins/crowdsignal-forms/), and on [crowdsignal.com](https://crowdsignal.com/).

 Want to help translate the plugin or keep an existing translation up-to-date?
 Head on over to the [translation site](http://translate.wordpress.com/projects/polldaddy/plugin).